2009, 2010 and 2011

 a bottle of Jezebel would go down well."[4]

-While Martin changed Footprint to Little Soul and was worrying
+While Martin changed the title Footprint to Little Soul and was

-about that Miles Away was a song title of Madonna and wanted to change
+worrying that Miles Away was a Madonna song title, and wanted Dave to

-Dave his song to Miles Away/The Truth Is he wasn't worried about
+change the title to Miles Away/The Truth Is, he wasn't worried about

 Jezebel.
-Of course, it's a biblical figure but nevertheless it's also
+Of course it's a biblical figure, but nevertheless it's also a

 On the SOTU-box set they also released some old demo-tracks.